Eisa01/mpv-scripts/README.md

 - MAC OS (requires pbcopy and pbpaste).
 - Linux OS (requires xclip).
 # SmartHistory Script 1.5
 SmartHistory is a script for mpv media player, the script adds a smart history functionality to mpv.
-It logs videos that you opened into a log file along with the time you have reached on each video; log file location for Windows OS: `%APPDATA%\mpv\mpvHistory.log`, for Linux and MAC OS: `~\.config\mpv\mpvHistory.log`.
+It logs videos that you opened into a log file along with the time you have reached on each video; log file location for Windows OS: `%APPDATA%\mpv\mpvHistory.log`, for Linux OS and MAC OS: `~\.config\mpv\mpvHistory.log`.
 The script uses the log to provide you with various features.
 More details about SmartHistory are explained in the sections below.
 For installation, download *`SmartHistory-1.5.lua`* file into your `mpv/scripts/` directory.
 ### SmartHistory Main Features
 - **Remember Last Video:** It will always remember your last played video, and <kbd>ctrl</kbd>+<kbd>l</kbd> will jump to your last played video.
 - **Auto Bookmark:** When you exit video, it will always remember position and <kbd>ctrl</kbd>+<kbd>r</kbd> will resume.